New Zealand cuisine: Patterns of eating

 Most New Zealanders eat their main meal—known as 'dinner' or sometimes 'tea'—in the evening.
 The move from midday to evening dinners began in the early 20th century, although the tradition of a midday dinner on Sunday remained well into the 1960s.
 In 1962, a nationwide food survey reported 75% of households normally ate their main meal in the evening, but over 50% of households ate their Sunday main meal at midday.
 The survey was repeated in 1982, by which time 83% of households ate their main meal in the evening, and only 21% of households ate their Sunday main meal at midday.

 In the summer, barbecues have become popular since the late 20th century, generally as a social event.
 Guests will usually be invited to bring beer or wine, and on occasion meat, which the host will cook.
 Sometimes guests contribute a salad to the gathering instead.
 Traditionally, the men cook the meat.
-Many gardens are designed with special areas for barbecuing.
+Some gardens are designed with special areas for barbecuing.
 Similar Māori gatherings will often feature a hāngī, a pit in which meats or fish are cooked with vegetables.
 A deep hole is dug in the ground, lined with red-hot stones and covered with vegetation.
 The food is then placed on top and covered with damp cloth or leaves.
 Water is added before the hole is quickly covered with earth and left to steam for several hours.
 Traditionally, men dig and prepare the hole, and women prepare the food to go in it.
 All members of an extended family (whānau) help out for such a feast.

 Many New Zealand gatherings feature a custom known as 'bring a plate' (potluck) in which each guest will bring a plate of food to share.
 This allows people to host large groups without incurring serious expense.
 Similar customs include guests bringing salads or meat to a barbecue.
-Most New Zealand parties are 'BYO' (bring your own alcohol), but in this case the drinks are not usually shared.
+Most New Zealand parties are 'BYO' (bring your own alcohol), but in this case the drinks may not be shared.